techwiz42/dj_test/README.md

-This repo contans a demo django project.
-When fully built-out, the project will include several django apps served by an NGINX server running on a single Virtual Private Server.
+This repo contans a demo Django project.
+When fully built-out, the project will include several django apps served by an NGINX server running on a single Virtual Private Server along with several other Django and Flask projects.

 **Features will include:**
 * SSL